Vista Group

-Vista Group International Limited (Vista Group) is a multinational tech conglomerate that provides technology for film distribution, exhibition and analytics globally.
-They are made up of eight businesses with more than 630 staff across offices in Auckland, Sydney, Los Angeles, London, Shanghai, Beijing, Mexico City, South Africa, the Netherlands and Romania.
+Vista Group International Limited (Vista Group) is a multinational tech conglomerate that provides technology for film distribution, film exhibition, and film analytics globally.
+The group comprises eight businesses and more than 700 staff in Auckland, Sydney, Los Angeles, London, Shanghai, Beijing, Mexico City, South Africa, the Netherlands, and Romania.
 Its software is installed in cinemas in 116 countries.
-Vista Group is listed on both the New Zealand Stock Exchange (NZX) and Australian Securities Exchange (ASX).
+Vista Group is listed on both the New Zealand Stock Exchange (NZX) and the Australian Securities Exchange (ASX).